MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-strategies-in-event-hubs-and-kafka.md

 1. Producers, or event publishers, send data to the ingestion service, or *pipeline*.
 In Event Hubs, publishers use a [Shared Access Signature (SAS)][Shared Access Signatures] token to identify themselves.
 Producers can publish events individually, but they can also buffer events and publish them in batches.
 1. Servers in the namespace, or cluster, process incoming events and distribute them among partitions.
 These partitions reside within event hubs, or topics.
 The pipeline servers also provide load balancing, rebalancing, and disaster recovery services.
 1. Consumers subscribe to topics.
-Multiple consumers can make up consumer groups.
+Multiple consumers can constitute consumer groups.
 This approach gives each consumer a separate view of the event stream.
 In Event Hubs, consumers connect via an [AMQP 1.0 session][AMQP 1.0], a state-aware bidirectional communication channel.
 1. Consumers listen to events they subscribe to and then process the feed of published events.
 Consumers also engage in *checkpointing*.
 Through this process, subscribers mark or commit their position within a partition event sequence.

 ### Components